buildfirst/buildfirst/ch05/03_context-scoping/README.md

 # Context Scoping

-One of the most challenging tasks we have to undertake in our quest to become expert JavaScripters is developing an understanding of _how scoping works_, how to manipulate the `this` keyword, and actually being able to tell what the value of `this` will be in a given call stack.
+One of the most challenging tasks we have to undertake in our quest to become expert JavaScripters is developing an understanding of _how scoping works_, [how to manipulate the `this` keyword][6], and actually being able to tell what the value of `this` will be in a given call stack.
 In section `5.1.3` we talk about scopes, `this`, the `.apply`, `.call`, and `.bind` methods, as well as the `new` operator.

 - [Scoping `this`][1]
 - [Object Property][2]